Meanwood Primary School is proud to be a Healthy School!

 KS2 children have access to 3 playing courts on the school playground, with outdoor games including football and basketball available to play at breaks and dinner times.

 At Meanwood, we have a very strong school ethos where each individual child's needs are recognised.
 If a child needs extra support, the staff at Meanwood are brilliant in doing what we can to help.
-Our Learning Mentor and the provision we have in The "Tree House" complements the excellent pastoral care available to all children in their classrooms.
+Our Learning Mentor provides excellent pastoral care available to all children in their classrooms.
 We also employ a qualified Children's Counsellor on a part time basis.
-Referrals to see her are made by children themselves, parents or staff.
+Referrals to see him are made by children themselves, parents or staff.
 Parental consent is sought prior to counselling commencing.